karim-moftah/Compiler_Project/Docs/task1.md

 ```

 By Generating Antler Recognizer we will have a `JavaParserBaseVisitor.java` file
-in which there is two main functions needed to solve this task
+in which there are two main functions needed to solve this task

 ```java
 public T visitClassBody(JavaParser.ClassBodyContext ctx) { return visitChildren(ctx); }